Pixelz22/pixelz22/README.md

 ### 👋 Hi, I'm Tyler Johnson!

-I'm a junior at NC State University pursuing a Master's of Computer Science.
+I'm a sophomore at NC State University pursuing a Master's of Computer Science.
 From a young age, I had a passion for video games that bloomed into a passion for computers in general.
 Now I spend much of my free time programming personal projects, though my love of video games has pushed me to delve deep into the world of Game Development, particularly graphics rendering.